Near Jetersville in Amelia County, Virginia — The American South (Mid-Atlantic)

 Overton / Hillsman House

 War's Horror Knocks at the Door

 This house, built by Moses Overton in the early 1770's, is occupied by the James Moses Hillsman family.
 Hillsman, a former Captain in the 44th Virginia Infantry, was captured at Spotsylvania in May, 1864, while commanding a detachment of sharpshooters, and is still a prisoner of war as battle rages across his farm.
 His wife Lucy Blanton Hillsman and mother Martha Overton Hillsman, two children and eight servants are forced to reside in the basement warming kitchen during the fight.
 The home will be used as the Sixth Corps field hospital.
-The family will experience the grim realities of war as the floor in the entry hall becomes soaked with blood and they hear the cries of the wounded and dying above.
+The family will experience the grim realities of war as the floor in the entry hall becomes soaked with blood and they hear the

 (Sidebar):One of the wounded men, Lt.
 George Peck of the 2nd Rhode Island Infantry, described what he saw when taken into the house.

 "An hour later it began to rain, so Private Lincoln went to the house to secure, if possible, my removal thither, for every officer had been quartered there as soon as he was brought in.
 He returned with a litter on which I was taken to the house.
 I was then placed on the floor of a room in which there were two beds each occupied by two severely wounded officers, while in the third corner, on the floor, were at least a half dozen more.

 The only place found for me was in front of these beds; my head so close beside the hall doorway, where stood the operating table, with surgeons working the entire